-The quaking aspen and the bigtooth aspen are members of the willow family of trees and enjoy a wide geographical range, especially the quaking aspen, which has the distinction of growing from coast to coast across North America.
+The quaking aspen and the bigtooth aspen are members of the willow family of trees.
+They belong to the genus Populus, which includes aspens, poplars and cottonwoods.
+Aspen trees are sometimes referred to as aspen poplars.
+Both species of aspen trees enjoy a wide geographical range, especially the quaking aspen, which has the distinction of growing from coast to coast across North America.
 The quaking aspen is the tree with the biggest distribution on the continent and a close relative of the European aspen, which grows across Europe, Asia and parts of Africa.
 Aspens have large round leaves, grow straight and tall, and form large stands in many sections of the areas in which they grow.

 Quaking aspens grow across Canada and into Alaska, with the tree absent only from the extreme northern portions of both.
-In the lower 48 states, quaking aspen grows throughout the Rocky Mountain States, the Great Lakes region and New England.
+In the lower 48 states, quaking aspen grows throughout the Rocky Mountain states, the Great Lakes region and New England.
 Bigtooth aspen has a much smaller distribution, growing from Minnesota eastward to New England and southern parts of Canada.
-The tree grows as far south as parts of West Virginia and Pennsylvania.
+This variety of aspen tree grows as far south as parts of West Virginia and Pennsylvania.

-The leaves of the aspens have long stems and a rounded shape that together with their size makes them move in even a very light wind.
+The leaves of aspen trees have long stems and a rounded shape that, together with their size, makes them move in even a very light wind.
 Quaking aspen leaves are nearly round and as wide as 3 inches.
 Those of bigtooth aspen are longer at about 3 1/2 inches but not quite as wide, with most between 2 and 2 1/2 inches across.
 Both kinds have edges with rounded teeth on them, with bigtooth aspen’s teeth farther apart than those on the quaking aspen.
 The leaves turn yellowish gold in the fall, creating striking scenery where large stands of the trees grow.

 Significance to Wildlife

+One interesting aspen poplar fact is their importance to beavers.
 Both kinds of aspens are a principal food of beavers throughout their range.
 The mammals will eat the bark, leaves and the twigs of these trees, and use the branches to construct dams.
-Other mammals that depend on the aspen for food include deer, moose and elk, which browse the leaves and twigs.
+Other mammals that depend on the aspen tree for food include deer, moose and elk, which browse the leaves and twigs.
 Rabbits and muskrats will eat the bark, and birds such as the ruffed grouse will consume the seeds and the flower buds.
-The yellow-belied sapsucker and the hairy woodpecker frequently hollow out parts of the tree to create a nesting cavity.
+The yellow-bellied sapsucker and the hairy woodpecker frequently hollow out parts of the tree to create a nesting cavity.